mtlynch/mlab-wikis/MigratingToFastTables.md

 It is not strictly necessary to remove `is_last_entry` clauses when using the new tables, but doing so will improve query performance.

-Note that this does not apply to Paris Traceroute data, as Paris Traceroute is not web100-based, so Paris Traceroute queries never included this clause.
+*Note: this does not apply to Paris Traceroute data, as Paris Traceroute is not web100-based, so Paris Traceroute queries never included this clause.*

 ## Complete Example